The Mirror Effect

 Where the framework meets practice

-The twelve concepts above are the framework.
+The concepts above are the framework.
 Everything that follows is built on them, and this is where the framework meets the domains we actually work in.
 I expect this layer to continue expanding as the framework is applied to new contexts.

 Where Proxy Collapse is already visible